Carjacking concerns in and around Irish Channel neighborhood

 “When they have a pistol, it is kind of hard to defend yourself because they have no regard for life,” Hutto said.

-“We really are experiencing a public emergency when it comes to public safety,” Madison O’Malley, Candidate for State Representative for District 91 said.
+“We really are experiencing a public emergency when it comes to public safety,” said candidate for District 91 State Representative, Madison O’Malley.

 “Every door I knock on, every community that I’m in, the number one concern is public safety.
 We have to call on our state and federal partners.
 We need to rely on our state level to bring funding here to seriously address our policing,” she said.